mnnxp/cadbaselibrary-blender/README.md

   py -m pip install "blake3"
 ```

-**Please Note:** The addon will work without this _Blake3_ library, the only difference is that the files in the CADBase storage (cloud) that have already been uploaded will not be replaced.
+**Please Note:** The add-on will work without this _Blake3_ library, the only difference is that the files in the CADBase storage (cloud) that have already been uploaded will not be replaced.

 ### First start

-Once installed, the addon will be available in the 3D View > Sidebar menu.
+Once installed, the add-on will be available in the 3D View > Sidebar menu.

-Select the **CADBase Library** addon in the Import-Export category.
+Select the **CADBase Library** add-on in the Import-Export category.

 #### Configuration CADBase Library

 First you need to set the library location.
 CADBase cloud storage will be synchronized with this location.
-Also there will storage files with technical data for addon.
+Also there will storage files with technical data for add-on.

-This location can be changed in the addon settings in the field _Library path_.
+This location can be changed in the add-on settings in the field _Library path_.

 #### Getting an authorization token